 Debriefing with Refresh International is primarily for your benefit and we maintain strict boundaries of confidentiality, which we will discuss with you at the beginning of our time together.
 Sometimes people come to us at the request of their organisation and we are asked to provide a report for their leader.
 If this is the case, we will help you write that report.

 Can I bring my dog?

-Can I come for 3 days?
+Can I come for less than 5 days?